LSET Student Handbook for Short Courses

 Tutorials and labs are the methods of receiving direct feedback from instructors and Student Service Officer on your understanding of course material and problem-solving during both tutorials and labs.
 The more preparation you put into the tutorials and labs, the more valuable the feedback will be.
 You should always attempt questions before a tutorial, and if the lab is problem-based, attempt the assignment task before you come to the lab.

 Aside from tutorial/lab sessions, feedback can also be obtained directly from lectures, instructor for example, if you are unsure of aspects of a course.
 Sometimes this only requires a few minutes of discussion with a instructor at the end of a lecture, or for more detailed discussion, an appointment can be made (by emailing staff directly) to meet with a instructor to go over course material.
 Lecturing staff are always happy to discuss the course material with students directly, but it is your responsibility to seek such feedback.
-Always seek assistance if problems occur, do not wait until the examination period.
+Always seek assistance if problems occur.

 You will receive academic feedback on your work in several other ways: